badgirlbongi/bongihub/workflow.md

 + still not displaying

 13/02/2024
-+ moved the <div> for displaying the pop up message on the index.php to the <main>, now doing testing to see if it will show
++ moved the <div> for displaying the pop up message on the index.php to the <main>, now doing testing to see if it will show, still not showing but the place is added
++